How to Build a Second Brain with Spatial Notes

 - Use zoom levels strategically.
 Zoom out for the big picture of your entire second brain.
 Zoom in to focus on a specific project or topic.

 - Color-code by type.
 Use different colors for different types of notes (ideas, references, tasks, questions).
+A consistent tagging system that scales helps as your canvas grows.

 - Don't over-organize.
 A slightly messy canvas is fine.
 The spatial layout provides enough structure.
 Over-organizing wastes time and creates friction.